vahldiek/academic-kickstart/content/publication/peng-2025/index.md

 date = 2024-09-20
-authors = ["Dinglan Peng", "Congyu Liu", "Tapti Palit", "Anjo Vahldiek-Oberwagner", "Mona Vij", "Pedro Fonseca"] publication_types = ["1"] abstract = "Modern software architectures in cloud computing are highly reliant on interconnected local and remote services.
+authors = ["Dinglan Peng", "Congyu Liu", "Tapti Palit", "Anjo Vahldiek-Oberwagner", "Mona Vij", "Pedro Fonseca"] publication_types = ["1"] abstract = """Modern software architectures in cloud computing are highly reliant on interconnected local and remote services.
 Popular architectures, such as the service mesh, rely on the use of independent services or sidecars for